yugabyte/yugabyte-db/docs/content/latest/develop/query-1-performance/explain-analyze.md

 This section describes how to optimize queries using YSQL's `EXPLAIN` and `EXPLAIN ANALYZE` statements.

-## The EXPLAIN Statement and Its Options
+## The EXPLAIN Statement

 For each query that YSQL receives, it creates an execution plan which you can access using the `EXPLAIN` statement.
-The plan not only estimates the initial cost before the first row is returned, but also provides an estimate of the total execution cost for the whole result set.
+This statement returns two numbers: the so-called startup cost that represents the estimated query cost before the first row is returned, and the total cost to run the query to completion.

 You can use the `EXPLAIN` statement in conjunction with `SELECT`, `DELETE`, `INSERT`, `REPLACE`, and `UPDATE` statements.
 The `EXPLAIN` statement has the following syntax: